Arc891/HackrsChat/design_choices.md

 My questions:
 - Are these "sub-structs" needed at all? -> User structs are all server-side in the end
 - If using them: which sub-structs with which fields do we need?

+## Client to server communication

+I want to make use of JWT for authentication and authorization.
+This means that the client will have to send a token with every request to the server.
+This token will be stored in the local memory (and not storage) of the client.
+This is a bit more secure than storing it in local storage, but it also means that the token will be lost when the user restarts the client.
+This means that the user will have to log in again every time the client is restarted.